Last updated on 17 January 2022

 For the most part, minor and short-term changes in bowel habits are often harmless.
 They may be caused by benign reasons such as changes in dietary intake, lack of physical exercise, or taking certain medications.
 Usually they can be eased by dietary modifications, lifestyle changes and medication if necessary and they resolve reasonably easily.

-But if your bowel problems start to become chronic (persisting beyond 1 – 2 weeks), or if you experience other disturbing symptoms such as severe pain and rectal bleeding, you should immediately seek medical care to find out if there is something more serious going on.
+However, if your bowel problems last longer than 1 or 2 weeks, you may have a chronic condition that requires treatment.
+If you experience other disturbing symptoms such as severe pain and rectal bleeding, you should immediately seek medical attention to find out if you may have a gastrointestinal disease.

-IBD, on the other hand, is an umbrella term for disorders involving chronic inflammation of the gastrointestinal tract.
-When inflamed, the intestinal wall becomes swollen and develops ulcers, which sometimes lead to serious damage to the digestive system over time.
-Symptoms typically include abdominal pain, diarrhoea, bloody stools, fatigue, and weight loss.
-Although less common than IBS, IBD has become increasingly prevalent in Asia over the last decade – there are estimated 2,000 patients in Singapore today.
+These inflammatory conditions mean that the intestinal wall becomes swollen and develops ulcers.
+Over time, this can lead to serious damage to the digestive system.
+Symptoms of IBD typically include abdominal pain, diarrhoea, bloody stools, fatigue, and weight loss.
+Although less common than IBS, IBD has become increasingly prevalent in Asia over the last decade – there are an estimated 2,000 patients in Singapore today.

-There are 2 main types of IBD: ulcerative colitis and Crohn’s disease.
+There are 2 main types of inflammatory bowel disease: Ulcerative colitis and Crohn’s disease.